Research

 My research involves syntactic analysis of various constructions within the theoretical framework of Minimalist Program.
 My work has included the investigation of raising and control constructions, the role of specificity in syntax, DP constructions, and the examination of the interaction of word order and scrambling with discourse factors (topic and contrastive focus).

-My current research interests include the study of the morphology, syntax and semantics of complex predicates, morphological and structural passive constructions, various types of ellipsis, cliticization and the positioning of clitics, and Ezafe construction.
-My main concern is to investigate the syntax-morphology, syntax-semantic, and syntax-discourse interactions in various languages.
+My current research interests include the study of the morphology, syntax and semantics of complex predicates, morphological and structural passive constructions, various types of ellipsis, cliticization and positioning of clitics, additive particles and their interpretations, and Ezafe construction.
+My main concern is to investigate the syntax-morphology, syntax-semantic, and syntax-discourse interactions in human Language.